selendra/selendra-wiki/docs/learn/learn-account-generation.md

 properly, Subkey is the **most secure** available method of creating an account.

-Alternatively, you might find other wallets on the [Wallet](../build/build-wallets.md) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with Web3 Foundation or the Selendra project unless otherwise stated.

 :::info How-to guides to generate an account

 See our Support Articles for more information about how to create an account using the tools below.